 See the table below for the smoke point of other oils.

 What is the smoke point of oils?
 The temperature at which the oil stops shimmering and starts smoking is the smoke point of that oil.

 Using a minimal amount of oil is best with non stick cookware.

 Again, you should always follow the manufacturer’s instructions.
 This will cover you for warranty claims.
 If it says specifically to avoid olive oil then it makes sense to not use olive oil when cooking.

-Smoke Point Of Oils
+Knowing the Smoke Point Of Oils

 About ‘Healthy Oils’

 I mentioned the health benefits of olive oil earlier, but, coconut oil is also considered a healthy choice because of its polyphenolic properties that purportedly play a role in protecting us from inflammation and heart disease.

 While extra virgin olive oil and virgin coconut oil are considered healthy choices, you need to watch you are not using high heat settings, since their smoke points mean they are not suitable for this temperature range.